 Here’s a screenshot of Southwest’s stock

-I do almost all of my trading through their app on my phone.
+I do almost all of my trading through an app on my phone.
 It’s a beautiful one handed process once I decide what I want to buy.

 Set your price